kim-tynes/kim-tynes.github.io/content/about.md

 draft: false
 ---

-An up-and-coming Data Analyst with beginner experience in SQL, R, and Tableau.
+I am currently an IT Technician.
+I have over two years professional experience with account management using Active Directory and Microsoft 365.
+I am also proficient with creating and maintaining end-user documentation.

-I generally use SQLite for personal projects and applications.
+In the realm of Data Analytics I have beginner experience in SQL, R, Python, and Tableau.
+SQLite is my RDBMS of choice for personal projects.

-Also a hobby software developer with five years school experience in C++.
-Learning Go, Python, and JavaScript in my spare time.
+I am also a hobby software developer with five years school experience using C++.
+Learning golang, Rust, Qt, and JavaScript in my spare time.

-My hobbies include music, drawing, and tinkering.
+My hobbies include music, gaming, and tinkering.